Determining Fault in a Car Accident Claim

 Were you injured in a car accident due to negligence?
 Seek justice by scheduling a free consultation with our experienced lawyers!

 If your injuries and damages were caused by the negligence of another, then you deserve to be compensated by that party.
-It is advised that you consult with a Long Island lawyer in such a case.
+It is advised that you consult with a Long Island car accident lawyer in such a case.
 Dealing with insurance companies for car accidents on your own can be very stressful – and dismaying.
-You will want a knowledgeable attorney who knows how to deal with insurance companies and is ready to stand up to them to protect your rights, and who will fight hard to get you the compensation you deserve.
+You will want a knowledgeable car accident attorney who knows how to deal with insurance companies and is ready to stand up to them to protect your rights, and who will fight hard to get you the compensation you deserve.

 Proving Liability In a Car Accident